 5. Screw a few long screws into the back of the vertical pieces on the back of the seat into the back of the pallet that is laying on it's side.
 This will make your pallet bed nice and sturdy.

 6. Then, you'll also add some rope for more strength.
 Make sure it's heavy duty nylon rope that can hold a lot of weight.
 Drill a hole in the top of the back of the seat, and out through the front too, lace the rope through the holes and tie a knot, the rope should make an 'L' shape and hang down the front of the seat.
 Drill another hole halfway down the second pallet, down through the surface of the seat and horizontally out through the middle piece of the pallet.
 Lace the other end of the rope through and tie it tightly in a knot.
 Repeat on the other side.

-Get Recipe / Learn More at Pallet Furniture DIY
+Learn MORE at Pallet Furniture DIY